 We stained endogenous SSBP1 with SSBP1 antibody, and took photomicrographs of the signal using scanning confocal microscopy.
-These images confirmed that SSBP1 co-localized in the mitochondrial with TOM20 in control cells, and SSBP1 partially re-localized alone to the nucleus during heat shock at 42°C for 60 min (Fig. 4b).
-Signal of SSBP1 was barely detected after heat shock in SSBP1 knockdown cells, indicating that the signal was specific to SSBP1.
-To create 3D images, we generated 41 separate images of each cell, scanned automatically in the Z axis at 0.4 μ m intervals.
-Specific planes from the Z stacked images are shown (Fig. 4c, upper).
+These images confirmed that SSBP1 co-localized in the mitochondrial with TOM20 in control cells, and SSBP1 partially re-localized alone to the nucleus during heat shock at 42 °C for 60 min (Fig. 3b).
+The signal of SSBP1 was barely detected after heat shock in SSBP1 knockdown cells, indicating that the signal was specific to SSBP1.
+To create 3D images, we generated 41 separate images of each cell, scanned automatically in the Z axis at 0.4 μm intervals.
+Specific planes from the Z-stacked images are shown (Fig. 3c, upper).
 Significant nuclear-localized signal from SSBP1 was observed only in heat-shocked cells.
-We quantified the signals of SSBP1 and TOM20 by measuring the fluorescence intensity on the images in the X-Y axis (Fig. 4c, lower).
+We quantified the signals of SSBP1 and TOM20 by measuring the fluorescence intensity on the images in the X-Y axis (Fig. 3c, lower).
 SSBP1 signal was detected in the mitochondria, but not in the nucleus, along with TOM20 signal in control cells.
 In heat-shocked cells, SSBP1 signal, but not that of TOM20, was clearly detected in the nucleus.
-Furthermore, subcellular fractionation analysis showed that SSBP1 was detected predominantly in the mitochondria and slightly in the cytoplasm of unstressed cells, but not in the nucleus (Fig. 4d).
-The mitochondrial and cytoplasmic SSBP1 gradually decreased during heat shock at 42°C until 60 min, while a substantial amount of the nuclear SSBP1 appeared upon heat shock.
+Furthermore, subcellular fractionation analysis showed that SSBP1 was detected predominantly in the mitochondria and slightly in the cytoplasm of unstressed cells, but not in the nucleus (Fig. 3d).
+The mitochondrial and cytoplasmic SSBP1 gradually decreased during heat shock at 42 °C until 60 min, whereas a substantial amount of the nuclear SSBP1 appeared upon heat shock.
+The total protein level of SSBP1 did not change during heat shock (see Fig. 4a).
 These results indicate that SSBP1 translocates to the nucleus during heat shock, and suggest that the nuclear SSBP1 comes from the mitochondria as well as the cytoplasm.